All That Man Is

-All That Man Is is a 2016 novel by David Szalay.
+All That Man Is is a 2016 book by David Szalay.
 It is a collection of nine, intertwined short stories.

 In September 2016, it was shortlisted for the 2016 Man Booker Prize and won the 2016 Gordon Burn Prize.

+Reception

+In his review for The Guardian, Edward Docx described All That Man Is as "the work of a first-rate writer" and that the nine stories "are replete with richly observed humanity".